knpuniversity/symfony4/sfcasts/uploads/uploader-service.md

 > service `UploadHelper`: argument `$uploadsPath` of method `__construct()` is
 > type-hinted `string`, you should configure its value explicitly.

-To me, that is programming poetry!
-And this makes sense: autowiring doesn't work for scalar arguments.
+That's programming poetry people!
+And it makes sense: autowiring doesn't work for scalar arguments.
 We got this: open `config/services.yaml`.
 We *could* configure the *specific* argument for this *specific* service.
 But if you've watched our Symfony series, you know that *I* like to use the `bind` feature.
 The argument